-- · Basic Safety Training
+- Basic Safety Training

 - Basic and Advanced Firefighting Training

 - USCG Lifeboat Endorsement

 - USCG Radar Observer Certification and ARPA

 - FCC and GMDSS Certification

 - STCW 95 (Standards of Training Certification and Watch Keeping)

-Cadet Shipping Program
+adet Shipping Program

-During the summer after the sophomore year, in lieu of a cruise aboard the T.S.
-State of Maine, USCG license students may be assigned to merchant vessels as cadets for further familiarization in shipboard procedures.
+uring the summer after the sophomore year, in lieu of a cruise aboard the T.S.
+State of Maine, USCG license students nay be assigned to merchant vessels as cadets for further familiarization in shipboard procedures.

-In addition to the practical experience gained, students have the opportunity to visit ports of call in the United States and foreign countries.
+addition to the practical experience gained, students have the opportunity to visit ports of call in the United States and preign countries.
 In several cases, students have circumnavigated the globe.
-Many students find this experience to be a major advantage in finding employment following graduation.
-In recent years, most students on Cadet Shipping assignments received cadet wage and reimbursement for travel expenses.
-For engine cadets, a minimum of 60 days is required for this training, which is credited toward the sea service required for an original license in the Merchant Marine.
+Many students find this experience to be a najor advantage in finding employment following graduation.
+In recent years, most students on Cadet Shipping ssignments received cadet wage and reimbursement for travel expenses.
+For engine cadets, a minimum of 60 days is equired for this training, which is credited toward the sea service required for an original license in the Merchant larine.
 For deck cadets, a minimum of 90 days is required to meet sea-time requirements.

-Maine Maritime Academy was the first state maritime academy to incorporate this popular program into its curriculum.
-It now includes an extensive preparation program aimed at maximizing the learning experience in the real world of shipping.
-Because of the popularity of the Cadet Shipping program, some of the other state academies have adopted it, with the result being increased competition for available cadet billets.
-Accordingly, availability of a billet for every student cannot be guaranteed.
+laine Maritime Academy was the first state maritime academy to incorporate this popular program into its curriculum.
+It ow includes an extensive preparation program aimed at maximizing the learning experience in the real world of hipping.
+Because of the popularity of the Cadet Shipping program, some of the other state academies have adopted it, rith the result being increased competition for available cadet billets.
+Accordingly, availability of a billet for every student annot be guaranteed.
 Any student who does not receive a billet may be assigned to the T.S.
-State of Maine for cadet shipping.
+State of Maine for cadet hipping.

-Each student must submit a satisfactory Sea Project, Cadet Shipping Report, Ship's Officer's Evaluation Report, and evidence of sea time to be awarded course credits.
-Successful completion of the Cadet Shipping program, or sophomore Cadet Shipping on the
+ach student must submit a satisfactory Sea Project, Cadet Shipping Report, Ship's Officer's Evaluation Report, and vidence of sea time to be awarded course credits.
+Successful completion of the Cadet Shipping program, or sophomore adet Shipping on the T.S.

-T.S.
 State of Maine, is required to be eligible for the junior cruise.
-Any student failing the Cadet Shipping Program will be required to make up cruise credit by participating in a second Cadet Shipping assignment, if offered, or aboard the Academy training ship.
+Any student failing the Cadet hipping Program will be required to make up cruise credit by participating in a second Cadet Shipping assignment if ffered, or aboard the Academy training ship.

-Lifeboat Training
+ifeboat Training

-In order for a student at Maine Maritime Academy to take the U.S. Coast Guard's written examination for lifeboatman, he/she must have successfully completed the practical rowing, lifeboat operation, and launching part of Ns-101 (Introduction to Nautical Science).
-Further, it is understood that occasionally students are admitted to our program who have extensive life experience in this field; they may, with the course instructor's recommendation and the Department Chair's approval, be allowed to take the examination without the prerequisites.
+n order for a student at Maine Maritime Academy to take the U.S. Coast Guard's written examination for lifeboatman, e/she must have successfully completed the practical rowing, lifeboat operation, and launching part of Ns-101 ntroduction to Nautical Science).
+Further, it is understood that occasionally students are admitted to our program who ave extensive life experience in this field; these people can, with the course instructor's recommendation and the repartment Chair's approval, be allowed to take the examination without the prerequisites.

-Regimental Requirements
+legimental Requirements

-Part of the training requirements imposed by federal legislation is the wearing of uniforms and a demerit discipline system.
-Successful adherence to these requirements as defined in the Regimental Manual is required for graduation.
-The mission of the Regiment is to help prepare men and women for successful careers as officers in the Maritime Service as well as for careers in science, business, and industry by providing them with leadership and management opportunities in a structured training environment.
+art of the training requirements imposed by federal legislation is the wearing of uniforms and a demerit discipline ystem.
+Successful adherence to these requirements as defined in the Regimental Manual is required for graduation. he mission of the Regiment is to help prepare men and women for successful careers as officers in the Maritime ervice as well as for careers in science, business, and industry by providing them with leadership and management pportunities in a structured training environment.